In the world of insurance, the term 'excess' refers to the amount you agree to pay your insurance company should you

 The total amount you can claim back will vary depending on the amount agreed between you and your insurer.
 You’ll be able to choose the upper limit of your total excess insurance – usually up to £750.

 Keep in mind that excess insurance is another premium that you will have to pay, and you may end up paying for a product you don’t draw on.
-That said, many excess insurance policies only cost a couple of pounds a month, so if you welcome the peace of mind it offers.
+That said, many excess insurance policies only cost a couple of pounds a month, so you may welcome the peace of mind it offers.

 A word of warning: excess insurance only pays out if your car insurance pays out for a claim.
 That means the claim must worth more than your excess.
 There would be no pay out if you choose an excess of £750 and the claim costs less than that.

 There are two main types of excess insurance: